Immiora/the-narrow/wiki/quests/SessionLog.md

 Irina went to general Grax at the encampment.
 Asking about an engineer to help break the dam.
 More testing is needed to estimate the time for this work.
 Grax feels strongly for this land, feels that the land needs to be protected.
 Sees us as stewards of the land.
 Irina feels insulted.

 ### Session 3
+Key events:
+1. Speckled Jim returns, delivering a letter from Tenestra warning Alaion of her family's plot to intercept his father at the border.
+2. Alaion's father is intercepted by 30 armed Dainyr men, likely taken to Suncrest Castle.
+3. The Berrogars send a formal request for parley with Lady Helena Dainyr to negotiate their father's release at Castle Oxbow.
+4. Irina sends a letter to her father, warning of a possible trap, while Alaion sends one to Tenestra, hoping to prevent conflict.
+5. The group inspects the Keep, clearing it of remnants of hobgoblin occupation, and persuades the giant Gug to leave.
+6. Gygas and Elith head to Margraeve woods to find the Moonlit Comb and deal with Gug, while Alaion and Irina meet with General Grax about repairing the dam, which will take weeks to complete.
+7. The Dainyrs agree to the parley.

 Speckled Jim came back.

 > My Dearest Alaion,